The Orchid Series

 Each week has seven days, and someday isn’t one of them.
 Still, so many of us are waiting for just the right time to execute our plans.
 If we wait for that perfect time, it may never come….

 Over four decades ago, a retiring NYC doorman gave young Gabe Guzman some friendly advice.
 “He shared a secret with me,” smiles Gabe.
 “He told me if I could find work in a hospital or a job as a doorman, I’d have one of the best jobs in the city,” he recalls.
-Greeting me with his huge grin and friendly wave, Gabe opens the door and welcomes me into his
+Greeting me with his huge grin and a friendly wave, Gabe opens the door and welcomes me into

 Personal happiness is a hot topic these days.
 We can find loads of books and podcasts on the subject.
 Checklists abound for what we need to do to be happy – count our blessings, get plenty of sleep, meditate, go to church, keep our homes organized.
 According to Dr. Bill Bellet, many of us work WAY too hard to find happiness.
 As we chat in his Nashville office, I get

 Two years ago today, on my 57th birthday, I embarked on a project.
 I pledged to do one new thing – every single day – for the next year.
 As it turned out, one year of novel activities, both large and small, rolled into two years of something new every day.
 Now, 730 days later, I realize what a gift my experiment turned out to be.
 Just as my grown sons